 Because the Republican new tax bill gets rid of the Affordable Care Act’s individual mandate, it’s expected that it will drive up health care premiums.
 Thus, resulting in more uninsured Americans.

 With healthier people opting out of insurance and foregoing a penalty, it is speculated that premiums would continue to rise for those maintaining coverage.
 The penalties were meant to nudge healthy people to get covered.

 Because insurance markets work by pooling risks, premiums from healthy people subsidize care for the sick.
 Without some arm-twisting to get covered, some healthy people will stay out of the pool.

 According to the Congressional Budget Office (CBO) that’s likely to translate to a 10 percent increase in premiums for those left behind, people more likely to have health problems and need comprehensive coverage.

 The CBO also estimated that 13 million more people would be uninsured in 2027 without the penalties.
-If they have a serious accident or illness, uninsured people get slammed with big bills, and taxpayers wind up indirectly subsidizing the cost.
+If they have a serious accident or illness, uninsured people get slammed with big bills.
+Taxpayers wind up indirectly subsidizing the cost.

 According to the estimates of CBO, if the tax bill is enacted and would increase deficits by an estimated $1.5 trillion over 10 years, the White House’s Office of Management and Budget, the authority to determine whether a sequestration is required would have to order spending reductions of $136 billion for fiscal 2018 in order to eliminate the overage.

-The greater concern remains that even if the automatic cuts don’t take place, the tax bill just aggravates the pressure on the federal deficit and the Republicans have been pressing for cuts in Medicare for some time.
+Even if the automatic cuts don’t take place, the tax bill just aggravates the pressure on the federal deficit.
+The Republicans have been pressing for cuts in Medicare for some time.